Abstraxt-AA/playlist-youtube-vlc/README.md

 ### Prerequisites and Compatibility

-- [cURL](https://curl.se/) should be installed on the operating system.
+- No prerequisites.
+Plug and play!
-- Plugin tested on Windows and Linux (Ubuntu 20.04 Focal Fossa).
-Should be functional on any operating system that supports VLC and cURL.
+- Tested on Windows 10 and Linux (Ubuntu 20.04 Focal Fossa).
-- The plugin may cause an empty command prompt to flash on the screen for every 50 playlist items on Windows.
-Unfortunately, I do not know how to mitigate it.

 ### Installation